+Tragedy and Hope Communications - A Team of Independent Media Producers with OVER 25 MILLION downloads!
+Gnostic Media - Trivium Education, Study of Entheogens & Psychedelics, Shamanism, Religion, Mythology & Cults - Gnostic Media.
+The Tree of Life (The Original, since 1994) Liberal arts.
 In modern times, liberal arts education is a term that can be interpreted in different ways.
 It can refer to certain areas of literature, languages, philosophy, history, mathematics, psychology, and science.
 It can also refer to studies on a liberal arts degree program.
 For example, Harvard University offers a Master of Liberal Arts degree, which covers biological and social sciences as well as the humanities.
 For both interpretations, the term generally refers to matters not relating to the professional, vocational, or technical curricula.
-Liberal arts
+History Great Books of the Western World.

 The Great Books (second edition) Great Books of the Western World is a series of books originally published in the United States in 1952 by Encyclopædia Britannica Inc. to present the Great Books in a single package of 54 volumes.
 The series is now in its second edition and contains 60 volumes.
 The original editors of the series chose three criteria for inclusion: a book must be relevant to contemporary issues, and not only important in its historical context; it must reward rereading; and it must be a part of "the great conversation about the great ideas," relevant to at least 25 of the 102 great ideas identified by the editors.
-Great Books of the Western World
+List of fallacies.

 A fallacy is incorrect argument in logic and rhetoric resulting in a lack of validity, or more generally, a lack of soundness.